roboticafacil/facilino_tutorial/README.md

 # facilino_tutorial
 This is a Facilino tutorial including Arduino and ESP and electronics.
 This tutorial is integrated in Facilino.
-If you want to use it locally you need to install a XAMPP Server and copy the files in the 'htdocs' folder.
+If you want to use it locally you need to install a XAMPP Server and copy the files inside the 'htdocs' folder.

 To contributors:
 To contribute to this tutorial, please send an e-mail to soporte@roboticafacil.es with your GitHub username, indicating your expertise to this topic, affiliation and how you want to contribute.